funway/audible-epub3-maker/README.md

 # Audible EPUB3 Maker

-Generate audiobooks in **EPUB3 Media Overlays** format using high-quality TTS (Text-to-Speech) engines like Azure and Kokoro (🚧 Todo).
+Generate audiobooks in **EPUB3 Media Overlays** format using high-quality TTS (Text-to-Speech) engines like Azure and Kokoro.

 This tool converts standard EPUB files into narrated versions compatible with screen readers and audiobook readers like Thorium Reader.